Nursing Home Negligence Lawyer for Abuse, Neglect, Wrongful Death, and Other Injury – My Story

 Serving Clients in Cleveland, Columbus, Toledo, Akron, Canton, Cincinnati, and Throughout Ohio

-I’ve had a life-long passion for serving.
+As a nursing home negligence lawyer and abuse attorney for wrongful death and injuries, I’ve had a life-long passion for serving.
 Before becoming an attorney, I was a practicing nurse.
 I saw first-hand the sub-standard care that was often provided.
 I also saw the focus on profits before patient welfare, leading to medical malpractice, abuse, and neglect.
 This led to my decision to become an nursing home injury attorney, where I could use my nursing background to advocate effectively for the prevention of senior abuse and neglect in nursing homes and medical malpractice in hospitals and other care facilities, as well as holding accountable those responsible for injuries, damages, and wrongful death.

 My Practice and How I Help Injured Nursing Home Residents and Their Families